acrule/comet_server/readme.md

 The Comet server extension may be installed by downloading the `comet_server.py` file and placing it anywhere on your python path.
 We recommend saving it to the `site-packages` folder of your python distribution, such as `/anaconda/lib/python3.5/site-packages`.
 We will work on making this package pip installable in the future to ease installation.

 You will also need to change your `jupyter_notebook_config.py` file to tell Jupyter to run the extension.
-Typically this file resides ina folder called `.jupyter` on your home directory.
-You can reach this file by opening your terminal and typing:
+Typically this file resides in a folder called `.jupyter` on your home directory.
+On macOS, You can reach this file by opening your terminal and typing:

 ```
 open ~/.jupyter